 Under the agreement, Synagro is allowed to solicit sludge from other entities (outside sludge) to maximize the efficiency of the on-site incinerator.
-Synagro is required to pay a royalty of \$35 per dry ton of outside sludge processed, to a Sinking Fund.
+Synagro is required to pay a royalty to a Sinking Fund for outside sludge processed.
+The current royalty is \$37.08 per dry ton.
 The GNHWPCA matches all such payments into the Sinking Fund with such combined contributions to be used for any capital projects that exceed a cost of \$20,000.
 Synagro maintains responsibility for all capital projects costing less than \$20,000.
-As of July 1,

-2016, Synagro is responsible for any capital projects costing less than \$50,000, and the GNHWPCA is no longer required to contribute to the Sinking Fund.
+As of July 1, 2016 (first amendment), Synagro is responsible for any capital projects costing less than \$50,000, and the GNHWPCA is no longer required to contribute to the Sinking Fund.
+As of July